VouDev/Vaultify/Documentation/DEVELOPMENT_ROADMAP.md

 ### Sprint 2: API Foundation & User Management (IN PROGRESS)
 - [ ] FastEndpoints implementation with Handler Pattern
+- [ ] Complete conversion of all existing services to handlers
 - [ ] Domain model validation
 - [ ] Result Pattern implementation for operation outcomes
-- [ ] User registration and management endpoints
+- [ ] User registration and management endpoints using handler pattern
 - [ ] Unit tests for domain models and repositories
 - [ ] Base API documentation setup (Swagger/OpenAPI)
 - [ ] ✅ **LEARNING MILESTONE**: API Design with FastEndpoints and Result Pattern